dev-xo/stripe-postgres-stack/README.md

 npm run dev
 ```

 Done!
-This starts your app in development mode, rebuilding assets on file changes.<br />
+This starts your app in development mode, rebuilding assets on file changes.

 ## 👋 Getting Started